contfedorov/arcgis_maps_flutter_issues/README.md

 # arcgis_maps_flutter_issues

 Issues found while using [ArcGIS Maps SDK for Flutter](https://developers.arcgis.com/flutter/) in production.
-Each branch is related to separate issue. `master` branch has blank page with no issues, `arcgis_maps: ^200.6.0+4426`
+Each branch is related to separate issue. `master` branch has blank map page with no issues, `arcgis_maps: ^200.6.0+4426`

 ## Getting Started